Wickes – a strategy for success across 60,000 SKUs

 - 20% increase in the perceived range of paint available

 Wickes faced a multi-faceted challenge.
 Though their own-brand products are of high quality, consumers weren’t getting the message.
 What’s more, significant staff cuts meant shoppers weren’t getting the help they needed in-store – and were walking out frustrated and empty handed as they struggled to self-serve across the range.
-Wickes realises it was time for a major packaging design overhaul, and Reach was tasked with rethinking every product in store.
+Wickes realised it was time for a major overhaul of their retail packaging identity, and Reach was tasked with rethinking every product in store.
 From lights and tiles to screws and doors… this exciting household packaging design project covered over 60,000 SKUs.

 Wickes has an unusual consumer profile.
 They attract the serious DIYer and the building trade.
 These shoppers don’t respond well to the more conventional ‘good/better/best’ ranging.
 Instead, they want products of the right quality to do the job at hand well – so we suggested organising product by the consumer’s needs when they enter the store.
 We identified 3 areas :